AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 **Purpose:** Verify that user can filter menu items by category successfully.

 **Test Setup:**
-1. User is viewing "Joe's Pizza" menu (see TC-001-01 setup)
+1. User "janedoe" is viewing "Joe's Pizza" menu (see TC-001-01 setup)
-2. Menu has items in multiple categories (see Table 3)
+2. Restaurant "Joe's Pizza" menu has items in multiple categories (see Table 3)

 **Test Input:**
-1. User is viewing "Joe's Pizza" menu
+1. User "janedoe" is viewing "Joe's Pizza" menu
-2. User clicks on "Appetizers" filter button
+2. User "janedoe" clicks on "Appetizers" filter button
 3. System filters menu items
-4. User clicks on "Entrees" filter button
+4. User "janedoe" clicks on "Entrees" filter button
 5. System updates displayed items
-6. User clears filter
+6. User "janedoe" clears filter
 7. System displays all items

 **Expected Output:**
-1. When "Appetizers" selected: Only Caesar Salad is displayed
+1. When "Appetizers" selected: Only Caesar Salad is displayed for restaurant "Joe's Pizza"
-2. When "Entrees" selected: Only Margherita Pizza and Pepperoni Pizza are displayed
+2. When "Entrees" selected: Only Margherita Pizza and Pepperoni Pizza are displayed for restaurant "Joe's Pizza"
-3. When filter cleared: All 3 items are displayed
+3. When filter cleared: All 3 items are displayed for restaurant "Joe's Pizza"
-4. Menu updates dynamically without page reload (if applicable)
+4. Menu for restaurant "Joe's Pizza" updates dynamically without page reload (if applicable)
 5. No items are lost or duplicated
 6. Filter state is maintained correctly

 **Postconditions:**
-- Menu display reflects selected filter
+- Menu display for restaurant "Joe's Pizza" reflects selected filter
-- User can continue filtering or viewing full menu
+- User "janedoe" can continue filtering or viewing full menu for restaurant "Joe's Pizza"

 ---